 On another note, the proponents in [1] explained the motivation why an explicit querying mechanism from CU is needed to retrieve the SRS Positioning configuration in RRC_INACTIVE state from DU.
 The issue from the proponent’s view is that there can be a UE RRC state mismatch between DU and CU, where, e.g., DU has provided SRS for Inactive but CU decides to move the UE to connected, rendering the SRS inactive configuration useless.
 It is proposed by [1] to send an LS [3] to RAN2 to provide answers.

 Similarly, the proponents in [4] propose that CU sends the SRS query Indicator for RRC inactive to the DU, so that the DU can report the SRS configuration for inactive UE to the CU.

+However, the response paper in [12] explain their different understandings on the scenarios.
+Firstly, during positioning a UE in RRC_INACTIVE state, if there is positioning task when UE is in RRC_CONNECTED state, gNB will not send UE to RRC_INACTIVE state until the positioning task is finished.
+Also the scenarios need confirmation by RAN2/SA2 and specs impacts to SA2.

+It is also explained that it is not possible for the gNB to send UE to RRC_CONNECTED state during SDT procedure, if the serving gNB don’t want to serve the UE when it’s in RRC_INACTIVE state.
+The scenario that sending UE to RRC_CONNECTED state during SDT is not discussed in SDT WI and not supported in current specifications.
+So it is suggested that RAN3 agrees that there’s no need to introduce additional query indication for INACTIVE SRS configuration unless new scenario is confirmed and proved.

 The moderator believes that this is a RAN3 problem and that if it can be resolved in RAN3, there is no need to send an LS to RAN2.

-Question 2: Do companies agree with the following observation and proposal?
+Question 2: thanking into account t[1] and the response paper [12] Do companies agree with the following observation and proposal?

 Observation 1: Except in the scenario of SDT without anchor relocation, the serving gNB can decide to move the UE into any RRC state.
 Hence, there can be a UE state mismatch where e.g., CU releases the UE early to Inactive; or DU has provided SRS config for Inactive but CU decides to move the UE to connected state, rendering the SRS inactive configuration useless.